- Roxanne Hoch ’15

 While taking Elementary Chinese, I had the opportunity to practice traditional Chinese calligraphy.
 This was my absolute favorite part of class because it shows that there is not only a difference in the way words are written (characters versus letters), but also a difference in the method of how the language is written.
 Calligraphy is a traditional part of Chinese history and culture, and being able to practice it myself made me respect that aspect of the Chinese culture even more.
 It is no easy feat to write using a calligraphy brush!

-International Studies Careers
+International Affairs and Diplomacy Careers

 There is no doubt that we live in an inter-connected world, and today’s youth are members of the first truly global generation.
 Technological advances, foreign policy and a reliance on the goods and services of others have connected our world in ways we could have never imagined just a few decades ago.
 That’s why it is absolutely imperative that we develop the knowledge and understanding to live in this increasingly interdependent reality.